 The rotary knob on the left of the control panel is the blower control.
 Turn the knob clockwise to one of the four positions to obtain the blower speed you desire.
-To turn the blower off, turn the knob to the far left position right (red region) of the rotation.
+To turn the blower off, turn the knob to the far left position.